Link to your media artifact(s) giving background on the issue:

 THERFORE IT BE RESOLVED...

-1. The government will focus on implementing seperate classes for ESL students in each school district, so they are not integrated with the students who are proficient in these languages, as not all students belong in the same level of course material
+1. The government will focus on implementing seperate after school programs for ESL students in each school district, so they remain integrated with the students who are proficient in these languages, but receive additional help, as not all students belong in the same level of course material.

-2. Each school district will individually evaluate each second-language English student to assess each student's abilities, and place them individually into class levels and extra counseling services based on each of their needs.
+2. Each school district will individually evaluate each second-language English student to assess each student's abilities, and place them individually into class levels and extra counseling services based on each of their needs, and decides of the after school program is correct for their needs.

 3. The government funds the hiring of teachers for after-school programming for students in need, so that Americorp workers receive an increase in income, as the students will benefit from experience with first-hand instructors, benefitting the entirety of the academic structure in the state of Michigan.